 How gears influence torque

-Balance in BHP vs. Torque
+Balance in BHP vs Torque

-Which is better – BHP vs. Torque
+Which is better – BHP or Torque?

-For those who have a basic knowledge of how cars operate the conclusion is that BHP and torque mean the same thing.
-Modern cars run have an internal combustion engine.
-A mixture of air and fuel is ignited causing a massive explosion that pushes the pistons up and down.
+For those who have a basic knowledge of how cars work, the conclusion is that BHP and torque mean the same thing.
+Modern moving cars have a combustion engine.
+An air-fuel mixture is ignited and causes a massive explosion that pushes the pistons up and down.